AtlasSystems/AlmaPrimoCatalogAddon/README.md

 **1.4.0 -** *Fixes:* Fixed problem with holdings with many different items not being displayed.
 Fixed bug where item data grid was not being populated when one navigates off a record and then directly back to the same record.

+**1.5.0 -** *Enhancement:* Removed inline references to Aeon's Transactions table.
+These references have been moved to the DataMapping.lua file.
+This will allow the addon to support Ares and ILLiad in the future.

 ## Summary

 The addon is located within an item record of an Atlas Product.
 It is found on the `"Catalog Search"` tab.
 The addon takes information from the fields in the Atlas Product and searches the catalog in the configured ordered.
 When the item is found, one selects the desired holding in the *Item Grid* below the browser and clicks *Import*.
 The addon then makes the necessary API calls to the Alma API and imports the item's information into the Atlas Product.

 > **Note:** Only records with a valid MMS ID can be imported with this addon.
 An example of a record that may not have an MMS ID located within the Primo Page is a record coming from an online resource or external resource like HathiTrust.

 ## Settings